xBimTeam/XbimWebUI/resources/tutorials/4_Building_seen_from_everywhere.md

 of the engine and it is very useful if you need to visually highlight or isolate some objects in your model.
 It is particularly useful in combination with x-ray rendering mode where everything is rendered in semitransparent light blue except for the products which has a state *xState.HIGHLIGHTED* or *xState.XRAYVISIBLE*.
-To switch between normal and x-ray rendering mode just set {@link xViewer#renderingMode renderingMode} property of {@link xViewer xViewer}.
+To switch between normal and x-ray rendering mode just set {@link Viewer#renderingMode renderingMode} property of the {@link Viewer Viewer}.

 	<div>
 		Rendering mode